MooersLab/bayesian-data-analysis-voice-in/README.md

 # Voice In commands related to Bayesian Data Analysis

 ## Introduction
-This repo contains voice commands about Bayesian Data Analysis (BDA) for the speech recognition software Voice In Plus.
+This repo contains voice commands about Bayesian Data Analysis (BDA) for the automated speech recognition (ASR) software Voice In Plus.
 The utilization of these custom commands requires a subscription to Voice In Plus.
-These commands can be used in the text area of most websites opened in Google Chrome.
+These commands can be used in the text area of most websites opened in Google Chrome or Microsoft Edge.

 They can be used during the dictation of manuscripts about Bayesian data analysis.
 Some of the commands include equations that are represented as LaTeX math.
-These short snippets of LaTeX are recognized and rendered correctly by most markdown typesetting languages, including org-mode, an enhanced form of Markdown best used from inside of Emacs.
+These short snippets of LaTeX are recognized and rendered correctly by most typesetting languages, including org-mode, an enhanced form of Markdown best used inside of Emacs but available in VS Code and elsewhere.

 ## Usage
 You can use the commands right away after they have been uploaded.